vjetten/openlisem/README.txt

 LIST OF CHANGES and BUGFIXES:

 250422 - v7.4.6 beta R1-R9
-- compiling with QT 6.9.0 => dlls updated
 - BUG FIX: culverts in channel work without masss balance error, this uses now Channel Diameter instead of max discharge as input
 - BUG FIX: fixed error in kinematic wave sediment transport causing extreme fluctuation in concentration of channel
-- BUG FIX: field capacity and residual moisture were not properly calculated, causing errors in percolation, sometimes causing a stop in inifltration
+- BUG FIX: Field capacity and residual moisture were not properly calculated, causing errors in percolation, sometimes causing a stop in inifltration
+- BUG FIX: MUSCL was not activated
 - BUG FIX: background image was not loaded properly
 - BUG FIX: reading pathnames sometimes result in "//"
 - BUG FIX: 2D flow gives MB error because of when domain boundary touches map edge, make sure there is a MV cell on all sides
-- BUG FIX: MUSCL was not activated
 - BUG FIX: MUSCL gave wrong water heigths and limited flow to neighbours, results now similar to 1st order 2D flow
 - BUG FIX: reading pathnames sometimes result in "//"
 - BUG FIX: crusting SWATRE
-- Proces: tile drains from soils (needs checking)
 - Proces: storm drain from streets work
 - Boundary flow for Dynamic Wave fixed and correct in output
 - Cell sized retention for overland flow and channelflow (also for kinematic wave)
 - optimized MUSCL 2D flow and 2nd order redone, checked also user input wave
 - added evapotranspiration to Swatre as sinkterm
 - rewrote evapotranspiration for other hydrology
-- Riemann HLLc and HLLc2 (option 4 and 5) behave strangely, removed fomr interface choiche, defaults to 3
+- Riemann HLLc and HLLc2 (option 4 and 5) behave strangely, removed from interface choiche, defaults to 3

 250121 - v7.4.5
 - BUG FIX: Delete all map and swatre data after no GUI run